 I think the most important secret in creating a haven for guests is found in investing in others.

-Forget about being the center of attention and dominating the conversation.
+Then, forget about being the center of attention and dominating the conversation.
 Instead, focus on getting to know your guests better.
 When you do that, you’ll instantly help others feel welcome and appreciated.
 Genuinely take an interest in your guest’s life, and then try to be an encouragement if at all possible.

 2. Pick up your home.